 (Flinders University, 2015)

-At nb&a group, we can develop a chronic condition self-management program as a stand alone individually tailored program or integrated as part of the traditional rehabilitation and/or return to work program.
+At nb&a group, we can develop a self-management of chronic conditions program as a stand-alone, individually tailored program or integrated as part of the traditional rehabilitation and/or return to work program.

 Better Choices, Better Health® Workshop